 Browsers

-If you’ve installed a browser extension to block webpages or content within websites, then it’s important to make sure that it can’t easily be removed from your browser.
-Fortunately, it is possible to choose specific extensions that you need to be installed, without the option to remove them later on.
+If you’ve installed a Chrome extension to block adult websites in Chrome , then it’s important to make sure that it can’t uninstalled or disabled.
+Fortunately, it is possible to choose specific Chrome plugins that you want to protect so that you can be confident that they aren't turned off and bypassed.

 When you enforce a browser extension in Google Chrome or Microsoft Edge, the option to remove the extension will be greyed out and not selectable: